Johann Langewand: Private life

 Langewand was a longstanding member of the local locksmiths' guild and from 1903 to 1935 member of the board of the chamber of handicrafts.

 In World War I, he served in the German armed forces as a vice sergeant.

 He married Maria, née Weber, in 1899, together they had two sons, Heinrich (1901-1966) and Franz Langewand jun.
 (1912-1984).

 Political career until 1933

 Langewand's political career in the Weimar republic began in 1919, when he became vice secretary of the Catholic Centre Party in the district of Osnabrück.
 In the same year, he was elected into the Prussian Constitutional Assembly.
 Only one year later, he made way for the more influential trade union secretary Josef Hagemann.

-Langewand was re-elected into the Prussian parliament (Landtag) twice, in 1932 and 1933.
+Langewand was elected into the Landtag of Prussia twice, in 1932 and 1933.

 After Adolf Hitler's seizure of power in 1933, which Langewand strongly opposed (he was shouted down by an infuriated pro-Nazi crowd on several occasions), he withdrew from politics.